tonyjurg/Nestle1904LFT/docs/features/home.md

 # All Nestle1904LFT Text-Fabric Corpus Features

+In Text-Fabric, a "feature" refers to attributes associated with nodes, which represent linguistic elements in the text, including words, word groups, sentences, and verses.
+These features contain additional information specific to these nodes, facilitating diverse linguistic analyses and data extraction.

-The full featureset can be viewed by different grouping methods:
+The full featureset of this Text-Fabric dataset can be viewed by different grouping methods:
 * [Grouped by feature type](featuresbyfeaturetype.md)
      * [`Node`](featuresbyfeaturetype.md#node-features): the fundamental units or entities in the data model.
      * [`Edge`](featuresbyfeaturetype.md#edge-features): relationships or links, establishing connections between nodes in the data model.